Updated April 2026

 28-30 days

-Cagrilintide has fibrillation sensitivity typical of amylin-based peptides.
-Avoid vigorous shaking, minimize moisture exposure before reconstitution, protect from light, and avoid repeated freeze-thaw cycles.
-Discard if solution is cloudy, discolored, or contains visible particulate matter.
+Cagrilintide has the same kind of clumping sensitivity seen with many amylin-based peptides, which is why gentle handling matters.
+Avoid vigorous shaking, minimize moisture exposure before reconstitution, protect the vial from light, and avoid repeated freeze-thaw cycles.
+Discard the solution if it becomes cloudy, discolored, or develops visible particles.

 Cagrilintide vs. Semaglutide vs. Tirzepatide